1821 Info 1g: Caleb Crompton

 The Federation University Australia at Ballarat (Accessed: 04 January 2019) lists as licensees/owners of the Newmarket:

 Clearly, no one had heard of Caleb's ownership in a year before the accepted build date.
-Caleb's possession of the Newmarket is recorded in the report of yet another insolvency.
+Caleb's possession of the Newmarket is recorded in the report of yet another threatened insolvency.

 Hoverbox Photo Gallery - Newmarket Hotel, Miner Rest, Author: November 2015